rlivingsus/misc/standaloneBooks.md

 - Chen, Yu: The Way Spring Arrives and Other Stories
 - Chernow, Ron: Alexander Hamilton
 - Chiang, Ted: Arrival Stories of your Life and Others (kindle), Exhalation (kindle), The Lifecycle of Software Objects
+- Clair, Kassia St.: The Secret Lives of Color
 - Clark, Christopher: The Sleepwalkers (kindle)
 - Clark, P. Djeli: DEAD DJINN UNIVERSE: 1)A Master of Djinn
 - Clark, Richard & Robert K. Knake: The Fifth Domain